Update 2023 – New Capacity Monitor for Amazon

 While there are several components to the IPI scoring system in Seller Central, let’s focus on the most crucial: In-Stock Inventory.
-Running out of stock on Amazon is never a good thing for an Amazon seller, but lost sales due to out of stock inventory is just the tip of the iceberg.
+Running out of stock on Amazon is never a good thing for an Amazon seller.
+Lost sales due to out of stock inventory is just the tip of the iceberg.
 Again, it's crucial to you are managing your inventory on Amazon weekly.

 While lost sales are a big problem for any Amazon seller, a more concerning issue is the time and money needed to get products back up and running.
-The product below went out of stock for over a week as the seller worked to get inventory into Amazon’s fulfillment center and through the receiving process.
+The product below went out of stock for over a week.
+The seller worked to get inventory into Amazon’s fulfillment center and through the receiving process.
 As you can see, in that time the Sales Rank (green dotted line) for this product dipped severely.
-Before it went out of stock, this product was at a sales rank of 1,850, while it was out of stock, it dropped to over 16,000.
+Before it went out of stock, this product was at a sales rank of 1,850!
+While it was out of stock, it dropped to over 16,000.

-Although the Sales Rank jumped back up when the product was restocked, it took nearly two weeks to return to its previous sales rank!
+When the product was restocked, Sales Rank jumped back up.
+However, it took nearly two weeks to return to its previous sales rank!

 The effect on advertising is even more telling.
 While products are out of stock, advertising stops running and the data stops coming in.
 When a product does come back into stock, it takes time to ramp the campaign back to previous performance and continue data gathering.

 Look at the campaign for this product in the 30 days leading up to the out of stock.
 We can see the spend and sales scaling well over this time period.

 The campaigns below show performance during and after the out of stock event.
-Again, we see the time it takes to ramp back up to help get the product re-established and selling again.
+Again, we see the time it takes to ramp back up again.
 ACoS is higher as campaigns ramp back up to previous efficiency.